 Never use products such as engine degreaser, oven cleaner, oil-based solvents, kitchen and bathroom cleaners, orange oil, or solvents, on your car wrap.

 You can wax your car wrap as long as the wax does not contain petroleum distillates.
 Do not use a buffer when applying wax/polish to your wrap.

 Do not use standard wax/polish on any matte or textured finish.
 The chemicals in most standard wax products can eat away the vinyl.

-Screw it up?
+Messed it up a bit?
 Call the experts in Colorado!

 We are human beings, and that is why we all make mistakes.
-Do not punish yourself, if your car wrap is already damaged.
-Just call experts in Colorado!
+If your car wrap is already damaged, just call experts in Colorado!
 Big Dog Wraps is your source of high quality, creative and affordable vehicle wrap solutions.

 We can assist you with your car wrap issues and create any new design you dream of, for your vehicle, business vehicle fleet, truck, motorcycle, boat or any other mean of transportation.